mtov/engsoftmoderna/en/chapter1.md

 ### Software Testing

-Testing involves executing a program with a finite set of cases and checking whether it delivers the expected outcomes.
+Testing involves executing a program with a finite set of cases and checking whether it delivers the expected results.
 As 1982 Turing Award recipient Edsger W. Dijkstra succinctly put it:

 > Software testing can reveal the presence of bugs, but not their absence.

 There are at least three critical points to address about testing in this introductory chapter.
-First, there are many types of tests, including **unit tests** (testing small code units like a class), **integration tests** (testing larger units like a set of classes), **performance tests** (checking system performance under specific loads), and **usability tests** (evaluating the system's user interface's usability).
+First, we should mention that there are many types of tests, including **unit tests** (testing small code units like a class), **integration tests** (testing larger units like a set of classes), **performance tests** (checking system performance under specific loads), and **usability tests** (evaluating the system's user interface's usability).

 Second, testing serves both verification and validation purposes.
 Verification ensures a system conforms to its specifications, while validation checks if the system meets customer needs.
 The two concepts are distinct because specifications may at times fail to meet customer needs.
-This might be due to an error during the requirements specification phase.
-Misunderstandings between developers and users, or simply poor explanations by users, are typical causes.
+This might be due to misunderstandings between developers and users or due to poor explanations by users.

-Two commonly used phrases succinctly differentiate verification and validation:
+Two commonly used phrases succinctly distinguish verification and validation:

 * **Verification**: Are we correctly implementing the system according with its requirements?
 * **Validation**: Are we implementing the correct system—the one that meets customer or market needs?

-For instance, running a method to check its return of specified results is a verification activity, while conducting an acceptance meeting to demonstrate the system to clients is a validation activity.
+For instance, running a method to check its result is a verification activity, while conducting an acceptance meeting to show the system to clients is a validation activity.

 It's also necessary to distinguish between three important